 B.1.3 Material transactions with shareholders, persons with significant influence and Board members

-During the year the Company made two loans to other wholly owned companies within the AmTrust group.
+In 2017, the Company made two loans to other wholly owned companies within the AmTrust group.
 The loans were made on an arm's length basis and accrue interest at a fixed amount above the LIBOR interest rate.
-During the period the loans accrued £282k in interest, which was capitalised.